Skip to Content

 Read More about The House on Mango Street: Allegory Explained

-Read More about The Little Black Fish: Allegory Explained
+Read More about The Year of the Flood: Allegory Explained

-Read More about The Book of Laughter and Forgetting: Allegory Explained
+Read More about Bless Me, Ultima: Allegory Explained

-Read More about The Heart of the Matter – Allegory Explained
+Read More about The War of the End of the World Allegory Explained